-Responsive images are those images which are automatically converted to the user’s device default screen sizes and device specification.
-When the user has a small device like mobile then the low regulations image will be sent to that device as well as a large regulation will be sent to the user who has a large HD monitor.
+Responsive images are those images that are automatically converted to the user’s device’s default screen sizes and device specifications.
+When the user has a small device like a mobile then the low regulations image will be sent to that device as well as a large regulation will be sent to the user who has a large HD monitor.

 You can manually resize images in all formats or you can use any tools like Content Delivery Network (CDNs) to dynamically resize the images.
 Using tools will be the best option for you if you have lots of images for multiple websites.

 Why do you need to use responsive images?

 Using responsive images is very essential for any website for a better experience for the users.
 There are many reasons behind it such as-

 Responsive images on your websites lead to a better user experience.
 If your user spends time on your website that means they are having a good user experience.
 If they find it difficult to see the images or navigate your website, then they won’t spend their time on your website.